hosseini44444/slidish/src/docs/documentation/developer-guide/browser-support.md

 **_Read further only if you want to setup your project manually (for example by using a bundler like webpack)._**

-Reslide package is shipped in es2020 syntax, so if you need to transpile it using babel the following babel configuration will do the trick:
+Slidish package is shipped in es2020 syntax, so if you need to transpile it using babel the following babel configuration will do the trick:

 ```json